Use these simple 7 alternative layouts to avoid bullet points:

 John Medina’s Brain Rule #5 says we need to repeat to remember.
 And #6 says we need to remember to repeat.
 Remembering to Repeat means that the brain will be more able to commit information to long term memory.
 “Repeated exposure is the most powerful way to fix memory into the brain”.

-According to Medina: In an ideal school environment, repeating what was learned would be repeated 90-120 minutes after the initial learning occurred.
+According to Medina: In an ideal school environment, repeating what was learned would occur 90-120 minutes after the initial learning.

-Having the opportunity to present to an audience is such an amazing one!
+The opportunity to present to an audience is an amazing one to have!
 The communication and learning potential is huge and so it’s important that we make the most of these occasions.
-Whilst presentation design may impress (especially if great presentation designers like Presented help you), it’s more vital that your information is clear and understandable.
-Some tips for clarity include good layout, simplified content, a strong structure, a repeated structure.
+Whilst presentation design may impress (especially if great presentation designers like Presented help you, nudge nudge), it’s more important that your information is clear and understandable.
+Some tips for clarity include: good layout, simplified content, a strong structure, a repeated structure.
 We can let you know how you’re doing with a free presentation consultation.
 (This isn’t publicised this anymore, so if you find this webpage, make the most of this offer!)

-We hope that in this age most presenters are aware of the need to keep content light and avoid text heavy slides.
-But we don’t believe that most presenters neglect to remind their audience later of their key messages.
+We believe these days that many good presenters keep content light and avoid text heavy slides.
+But we also believe that most presenters neglect to remind their audience later of their key messages.
 This really is the most important presentation technique.
-It’s so powerful to follow up with their audience to reaffirm their messages and key content.
+It’s so powerful to follow up with an audience to reaffirm messages and key content.

-In our blog series on the Brain Rules, we look how John Medina’s brain rules can apply to presentation structure and design.
+In our blog series on the Brain Rules, we look how John Medina’s brain rules can apply to the best presentation structure and design.

-You may think it a challenge to apply Medina’s #1 rule to presentation structure and design: but “Survival” is all about our ability to solve problems.
-(The brains at Presented solved this challenge quickly, ahem).
+It’s no challenge to apply Medina’s #1 rule to presentation structure and design: “Survival” is all about our ability to solve problems.
 Indeed, our brains evolved to learn, to collaborate, and to make progress with others through team work and partnerships.
 We have an inherent need to get things agreed – and acted upon.

 To quote brain scientist John Medina, “our ability to understand each other is our chief survival tool”.
 So when presenting to a roomful of brains, you will be perceived as a highly valued individual if you can communicate clearly and with a purpose.
 Your presentation structure must be understandable and your call to action should be powerful and relevant.

-Although at Presented we call ourselves a presentation design company, what we do isn’t only making slides pretty.
+Presented’s services aren’t just presentation design.
+What we do isn’t only making slides pretty.
 We also advise and create powerful presentation structures.
 Medina’s brain rule proves that there are scientific reasons why it’s essential to nail the presentation structure and the key message behind your slides.

-Here at Presented we often use Cliff Atkinson’s “Beyond Bullet Points” method to create the best presentation structure.
-Our clients often report back on their success (more sales, more bookings, more sign ups, more interaction) so we’re highly confident about how effective it is.
+We most often use Cliff Atkinson’s “Beyond Bullet Points” structure to create a versatile, informative and convincing presentation.
+Clients have reported back on their success (more sales, more bookings, more sign ups, more interaction) so we’re highly confident about how effective it is.
 (And it’s perhaps the only format to consciously take Mayer’s multimedia learning principles into account.
 More neuroscience in action with presentations!)

-Next, we need to repeat our key messages, within a presentation structure that has crystal clear navigation, so that everyone is sure about where they are within the presentation.
-The number 3 is often used in a presentation structure as a golden number of key messages to make.
+Next, we need to repeat our key messages.
+Within a presentation structure that has crystal clear navigation, everyone is sure about where they are within the presentation.
+The number 3 is a golden number of key messages to make.
 If you can break your call to action down into 3 proof points, you’ll be on your way to making a scientifically strong presentation structure.

-The main body of your slides should then be geared to prove or provide evidence of each key message.
-Your audience will really believe your messages and your presentation will likely stay on track and have purpose.
-How you phrase the text is also important: conversational language, as well as the same grammatical tense all help give a coherent message.
+Gear the main body of your slides to prove or provide evidence of each key message.
+Your audience will be more likely to believe your messages.
+And your presentation will stay on track and show purpose.
+How you phrase the copy is important: conversational language, as well as using the same grammatical tense leads to a more coherent message.

 Finally, we need to summarise our call to action and our key messages at the end.
-Repetition and the use of a conclusion slide will really help the recall ability of your audience’s brains.
+Repetition and the use of a conclusion slide helps the recall ability of your audience’s brains.
 If they have understood you, they will value you.

 And then chances are, you’ll survive…

-In our blog series on the Brain Rules.
+We’re linking presentation science to the Brain Rules.
 In these 2 rules we look at how to improve the presentation experience using John Medina’s findings.

 Brain Rules 2 & 7: Exercise.
 Sleep.